Understanding the Differences: Deaf, Deafness and Hearing Impairment

 Though there are numerous resources at hand for students who are hard of hearing, including the technology tools listed above, there are many things schools can do to create environments more conducive to learning for those who have hearing loss.
 Changes in the physical classroom can make a difference, as can close attention to the various communication methods offered during class time.
 Here are a few initiatives many colleges and universities take to help ensure that students with hearing loss have the same access to information as everyone else.

-The Physical Classroom
+- The Physical Classroom

 Everything about a physical classroom, from the shape of the room itself to the tiles on the ceiling, can affect the way students with hearing loss perceive the lessons.
 These points provide schools with an excellent opportunity to adjust the classroom setting, with the understanding that even slight changes can be enough to provide a better learning experience for those who have trouble hearing.

+- Room Acoustics.
 Being aware of the reverberation of a particular area matters.
 For instance, the way a sound echoes in a cavernous gymnasium is much different than the way it sounds in a smaller classroom setting.
-Anyone who has ever tried to understand the words coming from a public address system in a gymnasium can definitely see the value of a smaller area for better hearing.
+Anyone who has ever tried to understand the words coming across a public address system in a gymnasium can definitely see the value of a smaller area for better hearing.
 Creating a classroom that has less reverberation can be great for those who rely on hearing technologies that could be disrupted by the constant echoing that happens in a larger setting, such as a lecture hall.

+- Full Visual Access.
 Those who are hard of hearing often rely on visual cues to tell them what is happening in the world around them.
 Students should be able to see everything around them in the classroom.
 To that end, desks that are arranged in a “U” shape are more conducive to learning than those arranged to face the front of the room.
-Teachers should take care to speak only when they are turned toward students and should provide some visual cues as to what is happening, such as written announcements presented to the student as the same announcements are being played over the intercom.
+Teachers should take care to speak only when they are turned toward students, and should provide some visual cues as to what is happening, such as written announcements presented to the student as the same announcements are being played over the intercom.

-Fluorescent lighting, the most common form of lighting found in classrooms, has a unique sound all its own – and that sound can be enough to disrupt delicate hearing equipment, thus making it more difficult for students to hear what is being said by teachers and peers.
+- Lighting.
+Fluorescent lighting, the most common form of lighting found in classrooms, has a unique sound all its own -- and that sound can be enough to disrupt delicate hearing equipment, thus making it more difficult for students to hear what is being said by teachers and peers.
 Harsh sunlight streaming through windows can throw individuals in shadow, making them more difficult to see.
 Careful attention to lighting and seating position can help alleviate these concerns.

+- Distance to Students.
 The default for most teachers is to place students with hearing loss at the front of the classroom.
 However, this might negate those students’ abilities to lip-read what their peers have to say, as most of those other students are seated behind them.
 Since the teacher often moves around the classroom when lecturing, the sound direction and volume can vary enough that students have difficulty understanding some or even the majority of the lecture.
 To alleviate this, attention must be paid to each student’s unique needs in order to choose the proper seating distance.

-The methods of communicating used in the classroom can make a huge difference in student success.
+The methods of communicating in the classroom can make a huge difference in student success.
 Attention paid to the various needs of students with hearing loss can help teachers implement the proper technologies.
 Here are a few of the more common options:

+- Vibrating Alert Devices.
 Small vibration devices are often used to signal fires, doorbells, weather warnings and more.
 These devices can be used in the classroom to alert to schedule bells and other important announcements.

+- Voice-to-Text.
 Voice recognition software can be trained to suit one particular student, thus allowing them to speak to the classroom or accurately interpret discussions happening around them.

+- Interpretation or Sign.
 Though sign language can certainly be used in the classroom, some students prefer to use video remote interpreters.
 This technology allows an interpreter in another location to listen in on the classroom and sign to the user through computer or video telephone.

 Assistive technology can open many doors in our society of exceptional learners.
 I currently use the Fast ForWord program, a personal FM System (microphone assistive listening advice) and CAPDOTS auditory training program.
 A personal FM system can be impactful to a student’s ability to comprehend instruction because the instructor wears a microphone and transmitter that is used to deliver speech to the student through ear-buds or ear-level receivers.
 This device makes it seem as though the instructor is talking directly into the student’s ear.